FemusPlatform/NumericPlatform/installation_spack.md

 ## Salome

-This routines do not install the `salome` platform, it can be installed separately using a pre-compiled version.
+This guide does not install the `salome` platform, it can be installed separately using a pre-compiled version.
 An example is given in the script `salome_setup.sh`.